A simple Tabletop game of space exploration

 GETTING STARTED

-Before you can play, you'll
+Before you can play,

 need to get set up for a game.
 Place SCENERY on the table.

 Place a STARBASE in the center of the board.
-Players

 must agree on how many POINTS worth of SHIPS to use (7 points is a good

 number).
-All the players should take the same points amount of ships- see
+All the players should take the same points amount of ships-

 the SHIPS section below for points values.

-Then players select their
+Then players select

-the middle.
-Try playing teams, with two players per team sharing
+the middle unless otherwise noted.
+Try playing teams, with two

 one fleet of ships!

-Finally, shuffle the
+Finally, shuffle

-blips, and draw out some blips without looking at them- a good number is
+blips, and draw out some blips without looking at them- a good number

-of ships would draw 21 blips).
+of ships would draw 21 blips.
 Place the blips face down, spread

 out evenly across the entire table, and at least 1 stick away from the